Choosing the best hats for bald guys depends mainly on the occasion.

 Fancet Straw Fedora Sun Hat

 Great for the beach, but not great for windy days back home.
-If you’re heading for sunnier climes, a straw fedora goes perfectly with a casual, lightweight shirt.
+Whenever I head for sunnier climes, I pair a straw fedora with a casual, lightweight shirt.

-It will provide plenty of protection from the sun and it’s breathable, so your bald head won’t get too sweaty.
+It provides plenty of protection from the sun and it’s breathable, so my bald head doesn’t get too sweaty.

 The second you get home, you’ll immediately look ridiculous in a straw fedora.
-As soon as you return, pack it away until your next vacation, when it will magically become cool again!
+As soon as I return, I pack it away until my next vacation, when it will magically become cool again!

 Remember, it’s not just your head that needs protection from the sun.
 Take care of your eyes and look good doing it by wearing the right pair of sunglasses for bald men.